 During the evenings you are welcome to join in around the log burner (in the winter), which makes for a lovely atmosphere.
 If you like music, I play and teach the accordion regularly and on other occasions we get together playing board games and having informal chats.
 A great time to improve your English skills.

 We do ask that mobile phones (and any other wireless devices) are turned off in the house, as I am sensitive to these devices and they give me headaches and generally affect my wellbeing in many different ways.
-In any event there is a poor signal inside the house; but you are welcome to use your mobile phone outside. or in the nearby stable area, as long as I am not working nearby.
-We don’t have wi-fi connection for the internet for that very reason, but we have a wired internet connection enabled around the house via Ether-net, which you are welcome to use in your spare time.
-Please note that we do share the internet connection and I use skype for teaching accordion lessons on-line a few times a week.
-Also my husband works from home some times, so the use of the internet will have to be co-ordinated.
+In any event there is a poor signal inside the house; but you are welcome to use your mobile phone outside. or in the nearby stable area, outside working hours.
+We don’t have wi-fi connection for the internet for that very reason, but we have a wired internet connection enabled around the house via Ether-net, which you are welcome to use.

 The stables need mucking out and the fields need droppings to be collected on a daily basis.
 We have a quad bike to help with the cleaning up process, which makes live easier and takes the hard work out of this very important daily task.
 Due to the nature of rescue horses I have a lot of remedial work and various training exercises to do with them, which can take up a lot of time.
 The aim is for you to help me free up time for this important task, therefore I am looking for someone with initiative and self motivation who is happy to get on with tasks by themselves once they have been shown what needs doing.